Anti-spam and anti-malware protection in Exchange Online Protection

-Microsoft Exchange Online Protection (EOP) provides built-in malware and spam filtering capabilities that help protect inbound and outbound messages from malicious software and help protect your network from spam transferred through email.
-Administrators do not need to set up or maintain the filtering technologies, which are enabled by default.
-However, administrators can make company-specific filtering customizations in the Exchange admin center (EAC).
+In standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, EOP provides built-in malware and spam filtering capabilities that help protect inbound and outbound messages from malicious software and help protect your network from spam transferred through email.
+Admins do not need to set up or maintain the filtering technologies, which are enabled by default.
+However, admins can make company-specific filtering customizations.

-For Exchange Online Protection standalone customers, the service only scans inbound and outbound messages that are routed by the service, and does not scan messages sent from a sender in your organization to a recipient in your organization.
-However, for another layer of defense, you can pair the service with the built-in anti-malware protection capabilities of Exchange Server 2013, which scans internal messages for malware.
+For standalone EOP customers, the service only scans inbound and outbound messages that are routed by the service, and does not scan messages sent from a sender in your organization to a recipient in your organization.
+However, for another layer of defense, you can pair the service with the built-in anti-malware protection capabilities of Exchange Server, which scans internal messages for malware.

-For Exchange Online and Exchange Enterprise CAL with Services customers, the service scans inbound and outbound messages that are routed by the service, as well as internal messages sent from a sender in your organization to a recipient in your organization.
+For Exchange Online customers and the EOP that's included in Exchange Enterprise CAL with Services for on-premises Exchange customers, EOP scans inbound and outbound messages that are routed by the service, as well as internal messages sent from a sender in your organization to a recipient in your organization.

 Customize anti-malware policies

-You can customize anti-malware policies in the EAC.
 You can configure the default policy for company-wide settings.
-For greater granularity, you can also create custom content filter policies and apply them to specified users, groups, or domains in your organization.
+For greater granularity, you can also create custom anti-malware policies and apply them to specified users, groups, or domains in your organization.
 Custom policies always take precedence over the default policy, but you can change the priority (that is, the running order) of your custom policies.
-For more information, see Configure Anti-Malware Policies.
+For more information, see Configure anti-malware policies in EOP.

 EOP uses proprietary anti-spam technology to help achieve high accuracy rates.
-The service provides strong connection filtering and content filtering on all inbound messages.
+EOP provides strong connection filtering and spam filtering on all inbound messages.
 Outbound spam filtering is also always enabled if you use the service for sending outbound email, thereby helping to protect organizations using the service and their intended recipients.

 Customize anti-spam policies

-For more information about quarantine, see Quarantine email messages in Office 365.
+For more information, see Quarantined email messages in EOP.

-To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see Exchange Online Protection Service Description.
+To view feature availability across plans, standalone options, and on-premises solutions, see Exchange Online Protection service description.